 Home of Ed Jenkins’ unique styles based on the basic Turkish Spindle.

 Ed fell in love with woodworking when he was a young boy and has been playing with wood ever since.
-Making spindles and Great Wheels for people who are passionate about using excellent tools brings him great joy and satisfaction.
+Making spindles for people who are passionate about using excellent tools brings him great joy and satisfaction.
 He especially likes to use locally source woods such as Bigleaf Maple, boxwood, lilac and holly, as well as sustainably harvested woods from around the world.

 For updates please RSS the Jenkins Blog page, and / or Like our FaceBook Yarn Tools page.